 Why does Moon Palace have a private nature reserve?

 Being nestled within an area of 544 hectares of lowland deciduous jungle and wetlands brings great environmental responsibility to the Moon Palace complex, along with the need to adapt to climate change.
-For this reason, 88% of the property has retained its original natural characteristics–what’s more, 315 hectares of the area was awarded the certification of a private natural reserve, known as the “Moon Palace Private Reserve”, by the National Commission for Natural Protected Areas (CONANP) in 2013.
+For this reason, 88% of the property has retained its original natural characteristics–what’s more, 315 hectares of the area was awarded private natural reserve certification, now known as the “Moon Palace Private Reserve”, by the National Commission for Natural Protected Areas (CONANP) in 2013.

-The presence of coastal mangrove forest not only contributes to soil formation and the provision of habitat, feeding and reproduction sites for local wildlife, it actually functions as a natural antidote to climate change.
-This healthy ecosystem acts as a blue carbon sink, capturing and removing carbon dioxide from the atmosphere and the ocean, and mitigating the effects of greenhouse gas emissions.
+The presence of coastal mangrove forest not only contributes to soil formation and the provision of habitat, feeding and reproduction sites for local wildlife, it also functions as a natural remedy to climate change.
+This healthy ecosystem acts as a “blue carbon sink”, capturing and removing carbon dioxide from the atmosphere and the ocean, and mitigating the effects of greenhouse gas emissions.
 Lowland jungle habitats also contribute to the carbon storage process as well as being a critical habitat for numerous species listed as endangered.

-By continually protecting and developing biological studies to contribute data for further necessary environmentally-friendly actions, the aim is to achieve “Neutral Tourism”, whereby the debt caused by our carbon footprint is essentially ‘cancelled out’ by the conserving this rich nature reserve.
+In continually protecting habitats, developing biological studies, and contributing data for further environmental initiatives, we aim to achieve “Neutral Tourism”, whereby the debt caused by our carbon footprint is essentially ‘cancelled out’ by the conservation of this rich nature reserve.